 What are reasonable accommodations?

 Reasonable accommodations are academic adjustments that help to “level the playing field”.
-They provide access and equal opportunity for students but do no not alter course objectives.
+They provide access and equal opportunity for students but do not alter course objectives.
 They do not modify course content.
 Reasonable accommodations are created in collaboration with the student and listed as part of a RAP (Reasonable Accommodation Plan).
 Examples of accommodations: extra time on tests and quizzes, quiet room for testing, use of a digital recorder in class, use of a four function calculator in math, etc.

-Do I have still to apply if I had an IEP or 504 in High School or does it just transfer over to college?
+Do I still have to apply if I had an IEP or 504 in High School or does it just transfer over to college?

 You MUST apply with us if you want accommodations.
 Having an IEP or 504 in high school is helpful for us to look at as part of your application for a Reasonable Accommodations Plan, but it does not guarantee services.
 There are other requirements.
 Please see documentation recommendations for more information.

 What do I need to do to apply for a Reasonable Accommodation Plan?